If you’re in a pickle and looking for a snack or a dish to pass, fret not. We’ve got a cucumber salad recipe for you that’s simple and dill-icious!

 And have you noticed how salads truly come alive with the addition of fresh herbs?
 Dill is a perfect partner to cucumbers!

 Fruits, veggies and herbs mingle so well – and they can bring that dynamic into our lives, too.
 In the past few years, I have really fallen in love with Farmers Markets.
 It’s so cool to see all the stands set up with locally grown produce.
 The market is so colorful and inspiring.
 (I love learning how flavors come together to create new dimensions of deliciousness!)
-But even neater is to listen to the farmers passionately talk about their goods.
+But even more neat is to listen to the farmers passionately talk about their goods.
 They are so knowledgeable and happy to tell you about items you’ve never seen.
 It feels good to support the local community/economy (not to mention the smaller carbon footprint!)

 We hope you’ll enjoy this cucumber salad recipe from Bronner’s Flavorful Favorites, 1st edition.
 It’s just one way to enjoy nature’s bounty!